Independent Hungarian Democratic Party: Re-establishment

 The FMDP was revived in Budapest on 5 May 1989, after the end of communism in 1989–90, but remained an unsuccessful extra-parliamentary organization.
 During its first congress, István Neff, godson of the late Balogh, was elected leader of the party.
 In May 1990, he was replaced by journalist and sports official Gyula Kovár.
 The FMDP did not participate in the Hungarian Round Table Talks, it became only an observer at the National Round Table Talks after 10 June 1989.
 The party, along with the Transylvanian Alliance, the National Alliance of Hungarian Political Prisoners (Pofosz) and the re-founded MFP, protested against this decision by sending a joint petition to Speaker Mátyás Szűrös, ineffectively.
 On 22 November 1989, the FMDP, alongside independent MPs and other re-established "historic" parties, expressed its support to the reform-Communist government of Miklós Németh and did not support the dissolution of the parliament.

 On 8 December 1989, the FMDP, maintaining its independence, joined the National Alliance of Centre Parties (CPNSZ) to contest in coordination with the other participating parties (MFP, MRP and SZDP) in the 1990 parliamentary election.
 The FMDP received 0.06 percent of the regional votes, gaining no seats.
 In May 1993, MP Imre Kőrösi, who was expelled from the Hungarian Democratic Forum (MDF), joined the FMDP, providing parliamentary representation for his new party.
 With Kőrösi's role as deputy leader, the FMDP became more active, however despite this, it received only 0.04 percent of the votes in the 1994 parliamentary election.
 After the failure, Kőrösi left the party.

 Before the 1998 parliamentary election, the FMDP joined the alliance Union for Hungary (EMU), Kovár also appeared in the alliance's national list.
 The EMU gained 0.19 percent of the votes.
 In the 2002 parliamentary election, the FMDP only had one candidate in Budapest who obtained 531 votes.
 The party did not participate in the next two elections, as a result it was dissolved on 28 January 2011.

-Parliamentary representation

-1FMDP was a member of the Communist-led Hungarian Independence People's Front (MFN).
-Hungary became a one-party state after the 1949 election.